 Reading & Writing Class for SAT

-Best Value : Top SAT teacher in the country (10Y SAT teaching experiences, Harvard graduate, College Professor, past students went to all Top colleges)
+Best Value : Top SAT teacher in the country (>10-year SAT teaching experiences, Harvard graduate, College Professor, past students went to all Top colleges)

-Format: Online Class using Zoom (free download, easy access, Two way communication)
+Format: Online Class (free download, easy access, two-way communication)

-Contact: email firstname.lastname@example.org or wechat ID richwind2062 for Price and Classlink
+Contact: email email@example.com or wechat ID richwind2062 for Classlink

-First Class is a free trail.
+First Class is a free!
 Pay for every four / five classes.
-Money back guaranteed if not satisfied
+100% Money back guaranteed if not satisfied

-To register, please email email@example.com or wechat richwind2062 and provide student full name, student email, grade, parent name, parent email and student city, country.
-Class material will be emailed to the student or parent.
+To register, please email firstname.lastname@example.org or wechat richwind2062 and provide student full name, student email, grade level, parent name, parent email and student city and state.
+Class material will be emailed to the student / parent.

-The class is all year round and once a week, and students are welcome to join any time.
-A recorded class video and material will be sent for any missing class.
+The class is offered all year round on weekly basis, students are welcome to join any time.
+A recorded class video and material will be sent for any missed class.

-The class is suited for any students from grade 8 to grade 11.
-For students need to take tests within 3 month, additional practice material will be provided and guided.
+The class is suited for any students from Grade 8 to Grade 11.
+For students need to take tests within 3 months, additional practice material and guidance will be provided.

-The class is a great addition to students and help address typical American school weakness i.e. lack of pratice, lack systematic review and lack of critical reading and thinking training.
+The class is a great addition to students and help address typical American school weakness, such as lack of practice, lack of systematic review and lack of critical reading and thinking training.

 COURSE OBJECTIVE: COLLEGE PREP AND STANDARDIZED TEST READING/WRITING SKILLS